 Fiat Chrysler Automobiles, Sterling Heights

-Fiat Chrysler Automobiles (FCA), the seventh largest automaker in the world, designs, engineers, manufactures and sells passenger cars, light commercial vehicles and components.
-Company facilities include Warren Truck, Sterling Stamping and Warren Stamping.
-Warren Stamping Sterling Heights Assembly Plant (SHAP) was originally built in 1953 as a jet engine plant and was operated by the Army as the Michigan Ordinance Missile Plant with Chrysler serving as contractor, building Redstone and Jupiter missiles.
-It was converted into an automobile plant in 1980 by Volkswagen and purchased by Chrysler Corporation in 1983.
-Recent investment includes nearly $850 million in a state-of-the-art, 425,000-square-foot paint shop.
-In October 2011, the company announced that it would invest $165 million to add a 1-million-square-foot body shop.
+The seventh largest automaker in the world, designs, engineers, manufactures and sells passenger cars, light commercial vehicles and components.
+Company facilities include Warren Truck, Sterling Stamping and Warren Stamping and the Sterling Heights Assembly Plant (SHAP), which was built in 1953 as a jet engine plant.
+In 1980, it was converted into an automobile plant and purchased by Chrysler Corporation in 1983.
+Recent investments include nearly $850 million in a state-of-the-art, 425,000-square-foot paint shop and $165 million to add a 1-million-square-foot body shop.
 In 2016, $1.4 billion was invested to create 1,226 new jobs.
 This investment was supported with over $30 million of incentives, including $8 million from Michigan Strategic Funds, Macomb County Roads ($500,000), local tax abatements, as well as other workforce and talent agencies.

 AGS Automotive Systems